 3. Whether you have a traditional, progressive or some other type of worship that we haven’t named yet, always strive for excellence in worship.
 Plan it out, be intentional and have a cohesive theme that seeks to lead the worshipers closer to God.

 5. The lyrics of the songs we sing matter, a lot.
-There’s a few songs from “our” hymnals that need to be retired.
+There are a few songs from “our” hymnals that need to be retired.
 Actually, a bunch of them probably shouldn’t have made the cut in the first place.